Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: Introduction

-This paper is structured as follows: Section~\ref{prelims} provides a description of SAC; Section~\ref{isac} describes iSAC and the features that differentiate this work from SAC.
-Sections~\ref{local_stability} and \ref{stability} analyze local and global stability properties of iSAC respectively.
+This paper is structured as follows: Section~\ref{prelims} provides a description of our previous work on SAC; Section~\ref{isac} describes iSAC and the features that differentiate the proposed method from SAC.
+In Section~\ref{stability} we discuss the global stability properties of iSAC.
 Section~\ref{simulationresults} demonstrates applicability of iSAC to a variety of systems and control scenarios while conclusive remarks are given in Section~\ref{conclusion}.
 Finally, all proofs are presented in the Appendix.